sameedj/sameedj/README.md

 Outside of work, I like playing Roller Hockey, practicing Archery, going Horseback Riding, and working out.

-I'm also into self-dev books and like learning about spoken languages and history as well.
-Currently I'm learning German and have picked up learning Dutch as well.
+I'm also into self-development books and like learning about spoken languages and history.
+Currently I'm learning German.

 <!--
 **sameedj/sameedj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.